ICFAI Foundation for Higher Education: Faculty of Management

 In 2020, IBS Hyderabad was ranked 25th among the Management schools in India in the NIRF rankings.

-Faculty of Science and Technology
+Faculty of Science and Technology (IcfaiTech)

-Faculty of Science and Technology, commonly known as ICFAI Tech, is a constituent of IFHE, set up after receiving the UGC approval in 2010.
-Some of the featured courses are Civil Engineering, Computer Science and Engineering, Data Science and Artificial Intelligence, Electronics and Communication Engineering, Mechatronics Engineering and B.Sc – B.Tech Dual Degree.
+IcfaiTech (Faculty of Science & Technology) is a constituent unit of the ICFAI Foundation for Higher Education (IFHE).

 Faculty of Law

-The Faculty of Law, commonly known as ICFAI Law School, is a constituent of IFHE started after getting the approval from UGC in 2010.
+The Faculty of Law, commonly known as ICFAI Law School, is a constituent of IFHE started after getting the appl from UGC in 2010.
 The undergraduate programs offered by the Faculty of Law are approved by the Bar Council of India.

 School Of Architecture

 The ICFAI School of Architecture (ISArch) was established in the year 2018 and offers a five-year full-time B.Arch.
 The degree program is recognized by the Council of Architecture, New Delhi.

 Ranking and accreditation

 Accreditation by NAAC

 IFHE has received the NAAC Accreditation 'A++' Grade with an Institutional CGPA score of 3.59 out of 4.

 Graded Autonomy

-IFHE is accorded Autonomy by UGC in 2018, one of the 52 Universities in India to receive autonomy.
+IFHE was accorded autonomy by UGC in 2018, one of the 52 universities in India to receive autonomy.
 The UGC granted graded autonomy Category II to IFHE.